UTheDev/cpp-interop-tests/README.md

-# godot-cpp-test
+# cpp-interop-tests
- Attempt at trying to get a Godot app to communicate in C++
+Attempts at trying to get C++ code and non-C++ code to interact with each other